devilry/devilry-django/not_for_deploy/docs/developer/testing.rst

-    that they will not break within any feasable life span for Devilry, we can safely use a normal ``datetime.datetime``, such as ``datetime.datetime(3500, 1, 1)`` when we need to test assignment publishing times or deadlines that we need to be in the future, but for the most part this is not needed since we have variables and recipes to express the most common use cases.
+    that they will not break within any feasable life span for Devilry, we can safely use a normal ``datetime.datetime``, such as ``datetime.datetime(3500, 1, 1)`` when we need to test assignment publishing times or deadlines that we need to be in the future.
+For the most part, creating a ``datetime.datetime`` object is not needed since we have variables and recipes to express the most common use cases.

 We have recipes for creating a period spanning each of these time periods: